The Power of Herbs: Almost Magical

 Nature’s Beauty for Thicker, Fuller Hair

-The documented use of herbology and aromatherapy for beautifying purposes dated as far back as biblical times.
+The earliest documented use of Herbology and aromatherapy for beautifying purposes dated back in biblical times.

-When the Persian King Xerxes I was in the process of selecting his future queen, in accordance with royal tradition, the selected lady-candidates were granted a year of luxurious palace treatments.
-With the emphasis on the beauty of hair, spa-like treatments consisting of perfumed herbs like myrrh and majoram with essential oils of rose and jojoba catered to the head-turning locks for the ladies destined worthy of the seat of power – truly a beauty-queen.
+When the Persian King Xerxes I was selecting his future queen, by royal tradition, the selected candidates relished in a year of luxurious palace treatments.
+With the emphasis on the beauty of hair, they indulged in spa-like treatments prepared with aromatic herbs, like myrrh and marjoram, and essential oils of rose and jojoba.
+These ladies with the head-turning locks were destined for the seat of power – truly a beauty queen.

 Herbology: The Beauty of the Avalon and Beyond

 Herbology experienced a phoenix revival in medieval times.
-With the increase of trade between empires and kingdoms, great access to different herbs once deemed too expensive for beauty aides were finally opened.
-Perfumed hair-oils made from the extract of Lavender and Roses were widespread not just for their charming scent, but also for their herbal benefits.
-Such paragons of beauty accompanied with the alluring smell of herbs surely were the main inspirations from Malory’s Genevieve, Shakespeare’s Juliet to Dante’s Beatrice.
+With the development of trade between empires and kingdoms, different herbs, that were once deemed too expensive, became accessible for beauty aids.
+Perfumed hair-oils made from the extract of lavender and roses were widespread not just for their charming scent, but also for their herbal benefits.
+Such ideals of beauty accompanied by the alluring smell of herbs were the main inspirations for Malory’s Genevieve, Shakespeare’s Juliet and Dante’s Beatrice.

 What Time Steals; Let Nature Heals

-The philosophy is all about carefully analyzing and dealing with underlying reasons for hair problems before treatment is recommended.
-TrichoKare addressed the hair roots problems and leverage on the healing abilities of natural European herbs to promote hair growth and strengthening the immunity of hair and scalp problems.
+The philosophy is about carefully analysing and dealing with underlying reasons for hair problems before recommending the appropriate treatment.
+TrichoKare address the hair roots problems and leverage on the healing abilities of natural European herbs to promote hair growth and strengthen the immunity against hair and scalp problems.

 Do You Know?

-2.To treat scalp problems, ancient Africans steeped flowers and avocado leaves in olive oil to make healing infusions.
+- Ancient Africans steeped flowers and avocado leaves in olive oil to make healing infusions to treat scalp problems,

-3.To cure hair loss, in Ancient Greece, Hippocrates taught that a mixture of nettles, horseradish and cumin is beneficial and should be applied to the scalp.
+- In Ancient Greece, Hippocrates taught that a mixture of nettles, horseradish and cumin is beneficial and should be applied to the scalp to cure hair loss.